Segmental instability of lumbar spine is one of the important causes of back pain.

 It may present as recurrent acute episodes or chronic pain.
 The pain may occur on suddenly and in response to a movement.
 The back may feel weak or may lock on movement.

 On examination, one may note muscle spasm and there may be palpable step-off.
-Painful arc of movement may be seen by asking the patient to flex the trunk.
+The painful arc of movement may be seen by asking the patient to flex the trunk.
 The patient may feel symptoms during a particular point in flexion or on return to the erect position.

 Following maneuvers can help to reach at the diagnosis.